 Average household room temperatures (65° to 75° F) and humidities are fine.
 Keep away from cold drafts and spots near heating and cooling vents.
 If planting outdoors, avoid exposing to temperatures below 45° F.

-Use a general-purpose, well-draining potting mix for houseplants.
+Use a well-draining potting mix.

 As with most houseplants, be sure to use a pot with drainage holes to prevent soggy soil and root rot.
 Spider plants don’t mind being a bit cramped in their homes, so choose a container that is only slightly larger than your plant’s root ball.